-Budja’s Board and Management are pleased to announce that a new mobile clinic van is to come into operation in March/April 2019.
+Budja’s Board and Management are pleased to announce that a new mobile clinic van is to come into operation in May/June 2019.

 This followed direct support for a feasibility study into the service from the Grampians Pyrennes Primary Care Partnership.
 Subsequently grants were obtained from both Indigenous Affairs, Department of Prime Minister and Cabinet and Deakin University’s Rural Medical School, Warrnambool.